olarewajuakeemope/embl/README.md

-# EMBL CHART
+# EMBL PUBLICATION STATISTICS
-EMBL CHART is an appkication used to get statistics on EMBL publications content
+EMBL PUBLICATIONS STATISTICS is an appkication used to get statistics on EMBL publications content

 ## FEATURES